Sketching for Sequential Change-Point Detection: Numerical examples

 \section{Numerical examples}

+In this section, we present numerical examples to demonstrate the performance of the sketching procedure.
+We focus on comparing the sketching procedure with the GLR procedure without sketching (by letting $A = I$ in the sketching procedure).
+We also compare the sketching procedures with a standard multivariate CUSUM using sketches.

-\yc{In the subsequent examples, we select ARL to be 5000 to represent a low rate of false detection (similar choice is made in other sequential change-point detection work such as \cite{XieSiegmund2012}).
-In practice, however, the target ARL value depends on sampling rate and how frequent we can tolerate false detection (once a month or once a year).
-All simulated results are obtained from $10^4$ repeatitions. }
+In the subsequent examples, we select ARL to be 5000 to represent a low false detection rate (similar choice has been made in other sequential change-point detection work such as \cite{XieSiegmund2012}).
+In practice, however, the target ARL value depends on how frequent we can tolerate false detection (e.g., once a month or once a year).
+Below, EDD$_{\rm o}$ denotes the EDD when $A = I$ (i.e., no sketching is used).
+All simulated results are obtained from $10^4$ repetitions. \yang{We also consider the minimum number of sketches

+such that the corresponding sketching procedure is only $\delta$ sample slower than the full procedure.
+Below, we focus on the delay loss $\delta = 1$.}